PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     :param str pool: The pool to remove the server from

+  .. method:: Server:setActiveAuto([status])

+    .. versionadded:: 2.0.0

+    Set the server in the 'active' health-check mode, which will send health-check queries to the backend every ``checkInterval`` seconds.
+    See also :meth:`Server:setLazyAuto` for a passive mode where health-check queries are only sent after a configurable threshold of regular queries failing, and :ref:`Healthcheck` for a more detailed explanation.

+    :param bool status: Set the initial status of the server to ``up`` (true) or ``down`` (false) instead of using the last known status

   .. method:: Server:setAuto([status])

-    Set the server in the default ``auto`` state, regularly sending health-check queries to the backend.
-See also :meth:`Server:setLazyAuto` for a passive mode where health-check queries are only sent after a configurable threshold of regular queries failing.
+    .. versionchanged:: 2.0.0
+      Before 2.0.0 this option forced the health-check mode to ``active`` (see :meth:`Server:setActiveAuto`).
+After 2.0.0 it restores the previous health-check mode instead.

-    This will enable health check queries that will set the server ``up`` and ``down`` appropriately.
+    Set the server in the default ``auto`` state, enabling health check queries that will set the server ``up`` and ``down`` appropriately.
+    See :meth:`Server:setActiveAuto`, :meth:`Server:setLazyAuto` and :ref:`Healthcheck` to understand the different health-check modes.

     :param bool status: Set the initial status of the server to ``up`` (true) or ``down`` (false) instead of using the last known status